hannesbecher/hannesbecher.github.io/cv/index.md

 # Hannes Becher -- CV

+| 2018--present|Postdoc with Alex Twyford, University of Edinburgh (UK)
 | 2018|Postdoc with Brian Charlesworth, University of Edinburgh (UK)
 | 2014--2018|PhD in Population Genetics with Richard Nichols, Queen Mary University of London (UK)
 | 2016--2017|Visiting Research Student with Konrad Lohse at the University of Edinburgh (UK)